The Benefice of St. Bartholomew

 - The activities organised for children and younger people in the Benefice - click here for the information.

-If you have an item you would like to be included on this website or have suggestions on how we can improve the site, please click here.
+If you have an item that you would like to be included on this website or have suggestions on how we can improve the site, please click here.

 Latest News And Forthcoming Services & Events